A Complete SOC Response Guide: Black Basta Ransomware

 Detect Cobalt Strike Indicators

-- Detect intrusions earlier.
+- Detect intrusions earlier

-- Disrupt lateral movement.
+- Disrupt attacker momentum

-- Prevent enterprise-wide encryption.
+- Prevent widespread encryption

-- Recover safely.
+- Recover safely and confidently